ABOUT THE IDIOT BASTARD

 As many

-of you probably know, from 1988 onwards I was a regular contributor to Fred Tomsett's excellent little organ T'Mershi Duween.
-During this period I also wrote
+of you probably know, from 1988 onwards I was a regular contributor to Fred

-to Z column for Cindy Zeuli's sadly now defunct Dweezil Zappa Fan Club Magazine, and other
+Duween.
+During this period I also wrote a monthly From A to Z column for Cindy Zeuli's sadly now defunct Dweezil Zappa Fan Club Magazine, and

-Pages and the short-lived Z-Zine.
-This activity led to credits and/or
+other bits and pieces for the also now-demised Society Pages and the short-lived Z-Zine.
+This activity led to credits and/or acknowledgements in

-acknowledgements in Michael Gray's Mother!
+Michael Gray's Mother!
+The Frank Zappa

-The Frank Zappa Story (Plexus, 1993), Ben Watson's Frank Zappa: The Negative Dialectics Of Poodle
+Story (Plexus, 1993), Ben Watson's Frank

-Play (Quartet, 1994), Neil Slaven's Electric Don Quixote: The Story Of Frank
+Slaven's Electric Don Quixote: The Story

-Zappa (Omnibus, 1996) and Kevin Courrier's Dangerous Kitchen: The Subversive World Of
+Of Frank Zappa (Omnibus, 1996) and Kevin Courrier's Dangerous Kitchen: The Subversive World Of Zappa (ECW, 2002).
+With

-Zappa (ECW, 2002).
-With the ever-increasing gaps between issues of TD, I asked Fred whether he'd mind me
+the ever-increasing gaps between issues of TD,

-got around to buying a computer.
+Nothing happened for ages.
+Then I got around to buying a computer.

 I have